 Alberobello has been a World Heritage site since 1996.

-The unique Trulli houses of Alberobello are must-see in a lifetime.
+The unique Trulli houses of Alberobello are a must-see in a lifetime.
 Alberobello is also one of the most charming and romantic places in Italy.

 If you like unique and romantic places and World Heritage Sites, you will love Alberobello too!